james-willis/button_pressr/README.md

 # buttonPressr
 > a simple website to learn some php basics

-This app is a toy I'm building to practice some simple php concepts.
+This app is a simple example of how to use WebSockets in php.
+The WebSocket code is based on the chat demo from Ratchet's site.

-The goal of the site is to have a single page where users can enter a username and press a button.
-When any user presses a button, all users recieve a notification on their screen.
-The idea was inspired by a recent post on /r/node.
+The site is a simple application that shows who has pressed the button recently.
+The idea for this site was inspired by a recent post on reddit's /r/node community.

-I'm using the microframework Silex.
-I'll probably need to do something with websockets but I haven't gotten that far yet.
+I'm using the web framework Silex for serving the web page and the WebSocket library Ratchet to manage realtime communication between button pressers.

+## Bugs/Todos

+* Display an error message if no username
+* Make the web page pretty
+* Bundle both servers into a single command

 ## Install